hooklift/oauth2/README.md

 # OAuth2 provider library for Go

-Implements an OAuth2 provider in a somewhat strict and opinionated manner.
+Implements an OAuth2 provider in a somewhat strict manner.
 For instance:

 * 3rd party client apps are required to always report the scopes they are trying to gain access to when redirecting the resource owner to the authorization form.